 Do you wish to quickly burn calories, train your strength and get a thinner silhouette?
 If so, now is the time to practice Muay Thai!
-This ancestral martial art is the perfect antidote against excess weight and diseases related to sedentary lifestyles and lack of exercising.
+This ancestral martial art is the perfect antidote against excess weight and diseases related to sedentary lifestyles and lack of exercise.
 It is also an efficient way to maintain one’s body, improve one’s morale and boost one’s self-esteem.

 Muay Thai allows you to train most of your muscles